 Second, you and the things you value and prioritize must remain indefinitely steady.
 The odds of this being true over a career lasting even a decade or two are on par with the chances that I fail to survive long enough to see this article published.

+Think about who you were five, 10, or 20 years ago.
+What mattered most to you then?
+Who were the most important people in your life?
+How did you balance a career with family, hobbies, and other outside interests?
+How has that changed?
 Being excited about or even content with the job you’ve got is a lot better than despising the work you do.
 Just realize that as time goes on, the odds of remaining in love with your job will likely diminish.
-With a shred of luck and some proper planning, your relationship with your career will not be of the “’til death do us part” variety.
+With a shred of luck and some proper planning, your relationship with your career will not be of the ‘’til death do us part' variety.
+It’s not supposed to be.”

 “It may not be one injury or diagnosis that slows you down but the aggregation of small annoyances that add up to you becoming incapable of doing the things you wouldn’t have thought twice about doing when younger.”